KacperGierycz/KacperGierycz/README.md

 Global tensions, especially between major tech players (e.g., the US, China, and the EU), have impacted supply chains, collaboration, and funding for AI initiatives.

 ### Poland’s Specific Context:
+Poland, known as a hub for outsourced IT services, has felt these global challenges acutely.

 1. **Crisis in Software Development:**
-The crisis you mentioned aligns with global trends but has been particularly acute in Poland:
+With a heavy reliance on international projects, Poland's IT sector is highly sensitive to global economic shifts.
+Budget cuts from major clients hit the local market hard, resulting in oversaturation of available talent.
    * Poland became a hub for outsourced IT work, making it highly sensitive to global market fluctuations.
    * Companies in Poland rely heavily on projects from large, international firms.
 When these firms cut budgets, the local market suffers significantly.
 2. **Oversaturation of Programmers:**